wimjan123/cuda11.7-gptj-training/doc/dev.md

 * `push_repos`: The repos to push the images to.
 See [Container Repositories](#container-repositories).
 * `exclude_repos`: The repos to push the images to.
 See [Container Repositories](#container-repositories).
 * `components`: Is a list of cuda components to install in the distro.
 See [CUDA Component Selection](#cuda-component-selection).
+  * `source`: The component will be fetched from source and verified to match sha256sum.
+Will also need to be sepecified for the `dev` components.
+  * `sha256sum`: Used to verify the fetched component.
+Can be used without `source` for centos cudnn components.

 The [Implementation](#implementation) section contains clues on how manager.py is implemented.